 Jamba Appliances 67901 Juicer Review: Largest Feed Chute Right Now

 Jamba Juice is a popular restaurant in the United States with over 875 locations all around the world.

-The owners of Jamba Juice know this so made their own juicer.
+The owners of Jamba Juice know this so made their juicer.

-This means less chopping for you and more time to extract juices.
+Having a wide feed chute means less chopping and more time savings.

 - Has a 3.5″ feed chute – the widest available in the market today

-- 1,100 watt motor has 2 speeds to maximize yield
+- The 1,100-watt motor has two speeds to maximize yield

-- Full recipe book comes in the package to help you get started
+- A full recipe book comes in the package to help you get started

 - BPA free pitcher, blade and strainer

 - Huge feed chute means less chopping which is a time saver